Native Plant Extravaganzas 2026 (rain or shine!)

-Shop in-person on Saturday, November 15, or shop online at participating businesses on November 15 or 16 and a percentage of your purchases will go to support the Tour.
+Shop in-person on Saturday, February 21, or shop online at native plant nurseries on Saturday or Sunday February 21 or 22, and a percentage of your purchases will go to support the Tour.

 Details are below.